huguesrichard/Allopipe/README.md

 Each of these tool imputes the affinity of the reconstructed peptides towards the HLA peptide grooves, therefore output **potential minor histocompatibility antigens (mHAgs)**
 **Please note that the HLA typing has to be known before running the command line**, as the AlloPipe tool does not impute the HLA typing from genomic data.
+You can use [nfcore-HLAtyping](https://github.com/nf-core/hlatyping) for HLA class I

 <br/>